Jack12816/greppy/docs/examples/00_intro.md

 # Greppy Framework - Examples

-This document documents interessting examples for the day to day usage of the Greppy Framework.
+This document documents interesting examples for the day to day usage of the Greppy Framework.

 The lead developer and maintainer of this project is Hermann